-The teachers who deal with us are familiar with the scheme and also have access to advice and support from the National Educational Psychological Service (NEPS) and/or from the Visiting Teacher Service.
+The teachers who deal with us are familiar with the scheme and also have access to advice and support from the National Educational Psychological Service (NEPS) and/or from the NCSE Visiting Teacher (VT) service.

 For these reasons, it would be very unusual for there to be any disagreement between you, your parents, and the school about the arrangements that should be applied for and granted.